bunnysayzz/autotype/README.md

 ## Features

 - Paste text and have it automatically typed into any application
-- Adjustable typing delay (0.01 to 0.1 seconds between keystrokes)
+- Adjustable typing delay (0.01 to 0.2 seconds between keystrokes)
-- Ability to pause and resume typing with Cmd+F shortcut
 - 5-second countdown to switch to your target application
 - Status indicator showing typing progress
 - Menu bar application for easy access
-- Standard keyboard shortcuts (Cmd+A, Cmd+C, Cmd+V, etc.) in text field

 ## Requirements